RogerParkinson/madura-vaadin-support/madura-rules-demo/README.md

 The C2 tab is a variation on the Customer tab, the difference is in the programming.
 The C3 tab is also similar but instead of submit and cancel buttons there is a menu bar with menu options.
 You can see the submit menu option enables and disables in the same way as the submit button does.

+You can change the language in the login dialog and see the French version.
+The captions on the fields and buttons, and the choices in the drop downs now appear in French.